jelveby/bankverify/README.md

 # Bankverify

 I needed a way to do a quick verification of Swedish bank accounts.
+Supports personal accounts from a wide variety of banks, Bankgiro as well as Plusgiro.

 ## Usage